beekeeper-studio/beekeeper-studio/docs/user_guide/modify-tables.md

 ## Creating new SQL Tables

-At the top of the entitly list in the left sidebar, click the `+` button to open the table creation interface.
+At the top of the entities list in the left sidebar, click the `+` button to open the table creation interface.

 ![Image Alt Tag](../assets/images/editing-data-19.png)